-As discussed above, the stronger U.S. dollar had a negative impact on sales and earnings in both the second quarter and first six months of 2017 compared to the same period last year.
+The stronger U.S. dollar had a negative impact on sales and earnings in the first nine months of 2017.
 3M utilizes a number of tools to hedge currency risk related to earnings.
 3M uses natural hedges such as pricing, productivity, hard currency and hard currency-indexed billings, and localizing source of supply.
 3M also uses financial hedges to mitigate currency risk.
 In the case of more liquid currencies, 3M hedges a portion of its aggregate exposure, using a 12, 24 or 36 month horizon, depending on the currency in question.
 For less liquid currencies, financial hedging is frequently more expensive with more limitations on tenor.
 Thus this risk is largely managed via local operational actions using natural hedging tools as discussed above.
 In either case, 3M's hedging approach is designed to mitigate a portion of foreign currency risk and reduce volatility, ultimately allowing time for 3M's businesses to respond to changes in the marketplace.